-All contracted or subcontracted providers serving patients with Humana Healthy Horizons® Medicaid coverage in Florida, Kentucky, Louisiana, Ohio, and South Carolina can submit an attestation to certify adherence to Medicaid training requirements, as applicable based on each state's requirements.
+All contracted or subcontracted providers serving patients with Humana Healthy Horizons® in Virginia Cardinal Care Managed Care Contract coverage can submit an attestation to certify adherence to training requirements.

-For information on how to complete and attest to completing this training via Availity EssentialsTM, please refer to
+For information on how to complete and attest to completing this training via Availity EssentialsTM, please refer to Provider.Humana.com/working-with-us/provider-compliance.

-Provider.Humana.com/working-with-us/provider-compliance.